-Butterwort plants (Pinguicula) are tiny plants that can go unrecognized until they bloom.
-The leaves are a soft greenish-yellow color, which probably led to the name.
+Pinguicula is a genus of tiny plants that can go unrecognized until they bloom.
+They are commonly known as Butterwort.
+The leaves are a soft greenish-yellow, which probably led to the name.
 It could also be from the slightly greasy or "buttery" feel of the leaves.
-The plant forms low rosettes and blooms in spring with yellow, pink, purple, or white flowers.
+In spring, the plants form low rosettes and bloom with yellow, pink, purple, or white flowers.

 Butterworts from cold winter climates hibernate as small buds.
 Species from Mexico turn into non-carnivorous succulent plants during the subtropical winter dry season.

 You can grow Butterwort plants outside in temperate to warm zones or in a pot as annuals.
 In USDA zones 10 and 11, the plants will persist as perennials and grow new rosettes, multiplying the plant's diminutive size.
 The best soil for container plants is a mix of sphagnum moss with equal parts vermiculite or sand.
 Plants situated outdoors will do best in moist soil or even near water.

 Butterworts thrive in the sun to partial shade.
 The plants must never dry out, though potted plants should also have good drainage.
 They must experience a dormancy period to regrow and bloom each spring.
 Cut back the dead leaves in late winter or early spring to encourage new growth.